 Whenever government affairs allowed, King Ludwig II fled to the countryside.
 He had lodges and palaces built at some of the most beautiful spots in the mountains.
 We present some of his royal refuges.

-The Neuschwanstein Castle, built by Ludwig II. the fairytale king, remains the biggest tourist magnet in Bavaria.
-The Würzburg Residence and the Imperial Castle of Nuremberg are also popular with visitors.
+Neuschwanstein Castle, built by King Ludwig II, remains the biggest tourist magnet in Bavaria.
+Bayreuth and Munich are also popular with visitors.

 Legal notice |